lugnitdgp/freepl_main/README.md

 # FreePL

-**FREEPL** is a online fantasy cricket game where the player gets to create a team according to the live matches going on around th world.
+**FREEPL** is a online fantasy cricket game where the player gets to create a team according to the live matches going on around the world.

 The player at the end with highest total stocks and cash wins the game.